Dany Sigwalt

 woodworking projects that get more complicated than they need to be

-gardening, especially food that connects to memory and place
+gardening, especially food connected to memory and place

-fiber arts — slow, repetitive work that gives my brain somewhere to land
+fiber arts, because slow repetitive work gives my brain somewhere to land

-I like understanding how things are built, whether that’s a house, a system, or an organization.
+I like understanding how things are built, whether that’s a house, a system, a board, or an organization.

 Work with me